 Volunteer Spotlights

-Our Pinellas County volunteers and interns contribute close to 5,000 volunteer hours a month.
+Our Pinellas County volunteers and interns contribute over 6,000 volunteer hours a month.
 Their commitment, passion, and efforts make a difference in the community.

 Volunteer Testimonials